 Contrary to what’s become known as a “hard-boiled egg”, never boil eggs for any length of time.
 Boiling affects the protein in the egg white and makes the white rubbery.
 For the perfect hard-cooked egg:

-- COVER pan.
-Let eggs STAND in hot water for 20 minutes.
+- Let eggs stand in the hot water for 20 minutes.